 The NB Media Co-op sent the following email with questions on Jan.
 8 to the NB Power.
 On Jan.
 10, Marc Belliveau, Media Relations for NB Power, responded: “When I get feedback I will answer your email.”
-We have updated this story with Belliveau’s responses that were received on Jan.
+We updated this story with Belliveau’s responses that were received on Jan.
 17.

 The NB Media Co-op is an independent online media outlet.
 We recently published several stories and commentaries about small modular nuclear reactors (SMNRs), including the investment made by NB Power in SMNR projects in Saint John.

 In these articles and commentaries, different authors raise important questions about the viability of the technology in the proposed small modular nuclear reactor projects.
 We are now developing a story about the extent to which NB Power has the ability to assess the viability of the technology of the proposed SMNR projects in an unbiased and appropriate manner.

 Could you please respond to the following questions about Brett Plummer, NB Power Vice-President Nuclear & Chief Nuclear Officer.
 We understand that Mr. Plummer’s primary responsibility is the sustainable operation of NB Power’s Lepreau nuclear reactor.

 1. The provincial government recently released its latest annual report of public sector salaries.
 NB Power President and CEO Gaëtan Thomas is included as the highest paid public servant in the report.
 NB Power has four vice-presidents.
 Three are listed in the report, along with their salaries, but Mr. Plummer is not included.
 Can you explain why Mr. Plummer is not included in the official government list of public sector employees and their salaries?